-We incurred research and development expenses of \$2.9 million and \$2.7 million, which represented 469% and 84% of our net revenue, for the years ended December 31, 2015 and 2016, respectively.
-Research and development expenses represented 17% and 13% of our total costs and expenses for the years ended December 31, 2015 and 2016, respectively.
+We incurred research and development expenses of \$2.7 million and \$3.4 million for the years ended December 31, 2016 and 2017, respectively, which represented 84% and 66% of our net revenues, respectively.
+Research and development expenses represented 13% of our total costs and expenses in each of the years ended December 31, 2016 and 2017.
 Major components of research and development expenses were direct personnel costs, laboratory equipment, consumables and overhead expenses.